Killing of suspected Iranian nuclear mastermind risks confrontation as Trump exits | Politics

 He was the only Iranian scientist named in the International Atomic Energy Agency's 2015 "final assessment" of open questions about Iran's nuclear programme.
 The IAEA's report said he oversaw activities "in support of a possible military dimension to (Iran's) nuclear programme".
 He was a central figure in a presentation by Israeli Prime Minister Benjamin Netanyahu in 2018 accusing Iran of continuing to seek nuclear weapons.

 "Remember that name, Fakhrizadeh," Netanyahu said at the time, displaying a rare photo of him on a slide.
-Michael Mulroy, a senior Pentagon official earlier during Trump's administration, said Fakhrizadeh was Iran's most senior nuclear scientist and his killing would set back its nuclear programme.
-He said alert levels should be raised immediately in countries where Iran could retaliate.
+Michael Mulroy, a senior Pentagon official earlier during Trump's administration, said Fakhrizadeh's killing would set back Iran's nuclear programme and that alert levels should be raised immediately in countries where Iran could retaliate.

+Sheikh Naim Qassem, deputy leader of Lebanon's Iran-backed Hezbollah movement, blamed the "heinous attack" on "those sponsored by America and Israel" and said the response was in Iran's hands.
+During the final months of Trump's presidency, Israel has been making peace with Gulf Arab states that share its hostility towards Iran.

 ALSO READ